 The year 2015 ushered in the Sustainable Development Goals (SDGs), which renew our efforts to eliminate poverty and expand and modernize this agenda to meet the new challenges of our world.
-For organizations like the World Food Programme (WFP)
+For organizations like the World Food Programme (WFP) who are now plotting their courses for the future, it is critical to link our sections.

-Between 43 million and 52 million children and adolescents in Latin America are overweight or obese, which is equivalent to between 20 and 25 percent of the population of this age in the region.
-Obesity in children has immediate consequences on physical and emotional health of those who suffer from it and increases the risk of obesity and chronic non-communicable diseases in adulthood.
+Between 43 million and 52 million children and adolescents in Latin America are overweight or obese, which is equivalent to between 20 and 25 percent of the population of this age in the region.1 Obesity in children has immediate consequences on physical and emotional health of those who suffer from it2 and increases the risk of obesity and chronic non-communicable diseases in adulthood.3